joao-d-oliveira/RL-SmartAgent-BananaGame/README.md

 ### State Space
 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.

+The state space of the **"Visual"** environment is composed by the snapshot of the video of the game, meaning that is an array composed by (84, 84, 3) which means, 84 of width and height and 3 channels (R.G.B.).

 ### Action Space
 Four discrete actions are available, corresponding to: